Parliament Act 2025

 You could also call this:

-"Courts must accept the Speaker's signature as genuine on official documents."
+"Courts must accept the Speaker's signature on important documents"

 This text is automatically generated.
 It might be out of date or be missing some parts.
 Find out more about how we do this.